mudora23/siweb-java-client/README.md

 ### Members (Roles & Responsibilities)
 - **Product Owner** (Ronald, Kevin)
-Defines and prioritizes the product backlog, gather requirements from students, lecturers, administrators.
+Defines and prioritizes the product backlog, gathering requirements from students, lecturers, administrators.
 - **Scrum Master** (Sam, Aaron)
 Helps the team to stick with the Scrum practices, solves issues and ensures the team is continuously improving its processes.
 - **Development Team** (Ronald, Kevin, Sam, Aaron)